 Going for tapas is the most way common to dine in Seville.
 With over 4,000 tapas bars in the city, it’s no surprise.
-Tapas are cheap (between 1.50€ and 4€) and it’s common to see people sharing a ‘ración’ (plate) or a ‘media ración’ of one dish.
+They say in a pinch, you could fit the entire population in the tapas bars alone.
+Tapas are cheap (between 1.50€ and 4€) and it’s common to see people sharing a ’ración’ (plate) or a ’media ración’ of one dish.
 While traditional tapas reign supreme, new international influences and vegetarian fusion have become very popular.

 2 de Mayo